richard-peng-xia/RULE/README.md

 - The relevant script can be found at `scripts/run_dpo.sh`

+## 🥖 Retrieve

+Use `retrieve_clip.sh` to retrieve reports for VQA task.
+The script uses Harvard-FairVLMed dataset as an example.
+Make sure to specify the necessary data paths and the saving location.

 ## 🛠️ Inference

 - For test dataset inference, you need to specify the following arguments.